I am typing this article, will save it, and then share it on social media, doing all these activities, I would have used a few liters of water.

 We cannot ignore the contribution software and information technology play in our lives and also in fighting climate change, but we also need to be cognizant of the inefficiencies in the current IT infrastructure.

-Therefore whether it is energy consumption, water consumption, or managing e-waste, large IT companies need to be held accountable and take action.
+Therefore, whether it is energy consumption, water consumption, or managing e-waste, large IT companies need to be held accountable and take action.

 IT industry use of water needs solutions

-Agriculture, textiles, meat, beverages, and automobiles are the leading culprits of water usage, given the context, software and information technology are also included in the list of industries that use a lot of water.
-Only when there is widespread acknowledgment, solutions are created.
+Agriculture, textiles, meat, beverages, and automobiles are the leading culprits of water usage; given the context, software and information technology are also included in the list of industries that use a lot of water.
+Only when there is widespread acknowledgment are solutions created.

 Let us look at some of the solutions being worked on.

 In 2018, Microsoft started an experiment to see the impact of data centers in the deep sea near Scotland.
-After 2 years, when the performance was evaluated, it was found the data centers were “reliable, practical, and use energy sustainably”.
+After 2 years, when the performance was evaluated, it was found the data centers were “reliable, practical, and use energy sustainably.”

-Finally, we hope the IT industry especially the large players does more research and provides much better solutions that are less resource-intensive and better for our environment.
+Finally, we hope the IT industry, especially the large players, does more research and provides much better solutions that are less resource-intensive and better for our environment.

 Add comment